ilyasoghlu/store/README.md

 - create utils folder (This folder is also global as like as app folder )
 - create links file in utils folder  links.ts

-0CWJ0BeaGplcS4PA
+mongodb+srv://ilyasoghlu:<db_password>@cluster0.drre1yp.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0

 # DB creating on the MangoDB

 - instal MangoDB locally https://www.mongodb.com/try/download/community
 - Alternatively can also install and run the MangoDB service (MangoDB Compass is also useful for visualize DB )
 - local connection string will be  mongodb://localhost:27017/my-database-name

-# Connecting Prisma& Client
+# Connecting Prisma& Client (done)

 - npm install prisma --save-dev
 - npm install @prisma/client

-# Initialize Prisma for MangoDB
+# Initialize Prisma for MangoDB (done)

-- npx prisma init --datasource-provider mongodb this command will create
+- npx prisma init --datasource-provider mongodb

+ this command will create the following two files in your project
   - .env (set your connection string here )
   - prisma/schema.prisma

-then update  .env
+then update  .env (create for the next time at that time I have no real DB URL )

-- DATABASE_URL="mongodb://localhost:27017/my-database" # or Atlas URL
+- DATABASE_URL="mongodb://localhost:27017/my-database" # or Atlas URL    (write here real project )

-# Define Data Madel  in prisma/schema.prisma
+# Define Data Model  in prisma/schema.prisma

 generator client {
   provider = "prisma-client-js"